iredmail/docs/en_US/iredmail-easy/2-iredmail-easy.best.practice.md

   store all your custom settings in this file. __WARNING__: this file must be a valid php file.

+This way if iRedMail Easy enables this plugin in the future, it will successfully load your own custom settings and not mess it up.

 For example, if you have custom settings for official plugin `enigma`, you should add shell commands like below in `/opt/iredmail/custom/roundcube/custom.sh`